lynnpepin/diy-static-site-generator/README.md

 * Make all paths, etc. as parameters. (`source`, `site`, etc.)
 * Should raise descriptive errors.
 * Plus an extra "verbosity" command.
 * Use OS-agnostic path handling.
-* Avoid using subprocess.call for
-* Fix linter and lint.

 ### Improve `index.html`